Custom Sliding Interior Doors: Hardware Solutions Guide

 Architectural constraints like mounting to concrete ceilings with no joist access, or installations in historic buildings with preservation requirements.
 These need engineering analysis and often custom fastening solutions.

 For genuinely custom situations, contact us directly.
-We'll either find a creative standard solution or refer you to fabricators who handle true custom work.
+We'll either find a creative standard solution or point you toward fabricators who handle true custom work.

 Bypass and Bifold Configurations for Space Constraints

 Bypass hardware uses two parallel tracks.
-Each door hangs on its own track and slides independently — each track supports up to 220 lbs.
-There are two configurations: a Pass-Through System where the doors partially overlap when closed, and a Fully Clear Opening where the doors slide completely off to each side.
-Your track length calculation depends on which configuration you need.
+Each door hangs on its own track and slides independently.
+There are two ways to size it: a pass-through configuration where the doors partially overlap when closed, or a fully-clear configuration where the doors slide completely off to each side.
+Your track length calculation depends on which one you need — see our single vs. double bypass guide for the full sizing breakdown.

 Finish and Style Coordination

 The hardware finish doesn't change the engineering.
-Black rollers work exactly like brushed nickel rollers.
-But mismatched finishes look terrible.
-We maintain consistent finish standards across our hardware collections.
-Matte black is the same powder coat formula whether you're buying a single door kit or handles and pulls.
+Black rollers work exactly like brushed nickel rollers — but mismatched finishes look like a mistake.
+We maintain consistent finish standards across our hardware collections; matte black is the same powder coat formula whether you're buying a single door kit or handles and pulls.

 Available finishes in full component ranges:

-If you're matching existing door hardware throughout your home, bring a handle or hinge to compare.
-Phone photos don't capture finish texture accurately.
-The difference between satin nickel and brushed nickel is subtle in pictures but obvious in person.
+If you're matching existing door hardware throughout your home, bring a handle or hinge to compare in person — phone photos don't capture finish texture accurately, and the difference between satin nickel and brushed nickel is subtle in pictures but obvious in person.

 Mixing Modern and Traditional Elements